EthanRosenthal/skits/README.md

 ## Feature Extractors

 After all preprocessing transformations are completed, multiple features may be built out of the time series.
 These can be built via feature extractors, which one should combine together into a large `FeatureUnion`.
-Current features include autoregressive and seasonal features.
+Current features include autoregressive, seasonal, and integrated features (covering the AR and I of ARIMA models).

 ## Pipelines